 Yes.
-And dogs love it!
-Peanut butter is packed with protein and contains healthy fats, niacin, vitamin B, and vitamin E. But a word of caution: only share peanut butter that’s raw, unsalted, and free of artificial sugars.
-(Xylitol, in particular, is toxic to dogs, and it can show up in sugar-free peanut butters.)
+And most dogs love it!
+Peanut butter is packed with protein and contains healthy fats, niacin, vitamin B, and vitamin E, all of which contribute to your dog’s overall health.

 - Stuff a spoonful of peanut butter in a KONG toy for a delicious project that will keep your dog busy for a good while.

-- Offer a few slurps of peanut butter as an occasional treat.
+- Offer a few slurps of peanut butter on a spoon or your finger as an occasional treat.

-- Try making DIY dog treats with peanut butter—it’s easier than you might think.
+- Try making DIY peanut butter dog treats—it’s easier than you might think.

-We have tons of articles about which foods are safe or dangerous for your dog, including various cereals, fruits, and snacks.
-You might also be interested in “Can My Dog Eat Peanuts?”
+We have tons of posts about which foods are safe or dangerous for your dog, including various cereals, fruits, and snacks.